Open print viewShare this page

 Baby Watch Early Intervention

 Baby Watch is Utah’s network of services for children ages birth to three with developmental delays or disabilities.
-Visit their website to find out if your baby needs help and for a list of early intervention providers across the state.
+Visit their website babywatch.utah.gov to find out if your baby needs help and for a list of early intervention providers across the state.

 Individualized Family Service Plans (IFSPs)

 An Individualized Family Service Plan (IFSP) is the plan that Early Intervention providers develop with families to guide the delivery of services.
 IFSPs are based on an in-depth assessment of the child’s needs and the needs and concerns of the family.
-It contains 1) goals for the child, 2) services the child will receive to help him or her achieve the goals and 3) how the family, with support from professionals, can hep the child reach the goals.
+It contains 1) goals for the child, 2) services the child will receive to help him or her achieve the goals and 3) how the family, with support from professionals, can help the child reach the goals.
 Services available through the IFSP are usually provided in the child’s home.
 Changes in the federal Individuals with Disabilities Education Act (IDEA), however, state that services are to be provided in the child’s “natural environment”.
 This could include a child care setting, preschool or other community setting in which young children without disabilities would typically be found.

 An IFSP is a document or written plan.
 The term “IFSP” also refers to the process of determining what services a young child with disabilities needs.
 It uses an “interagency” approach by involving representatives of several agencies (usually education, health and human services) and other resources that can help the child and family.
 A “service coordinator” is assigned to assist the child’s family through the IFSP process.